picarrow/hit-match/README.md

 2. Edit the entity type tag "targets" to only include the entities you wish to detect.
     * More entities than necessary will result in greater performance costs.
 3. Edit the function tags to include the external functions you wish to execute.
-    * "player_hurts_target" for when a player damages a target entity
+    * "player_hurts_target" is for when a player damages a target entity.
-    * "target_hurts_player" for when a target entity damages a player
+    * "target_hurts_player" is for when a target entity damages a player.
 ### Note
 * External functions are executed in relation to the entity receiving damage.
     * The executor is that entity.
     * The execution position, rotation, and dimension are that of that entity.
-* Assuming the execution context hasn't changed, the entity dealing the damage can be obtained using the 'on attacker' subcommand of 'execute'.
+* Assuming the execution context hasn't changed, the entity dealing damage can be obtained using the 'on attacker' subcommand of 'execute'.

 ## Credit
 Thanks to [@nphhpn](https://github.com/nphhpn), who theorized the general concept and implementation.